-Studio Voltaire will launch a new Associates Programme, awarding ten artists free studios for two years, as well as a programme of professional development and mentoring.
+Studio Voltaire will launch a new Studio Award, awarding seven artists free studios for two years, as well as a programme of professional development and mentoring.

 Studio Voltaire is widely recognised for its support of artists at a pivotal stage in their careers through our ambitious and experimental programme of exhibitions and commissions.
 Exhibiting artists have included Phyllida Barlow, Charlotte Prodger, Monster Chetwynd, Cathy Wilkes, Nairy Baghramian, Sharon Hayes, Nicole Eisenman, Anne Collier, Sanya Kantarovsky and Elizabeth Price.

 This development will further enhance our institutions’ ability to present ambitious and experimental new work by international artists for the very first time in the UK, as well as providing an important platform for emerging and underrepresented practices.
 Studio Voltaire’s distinctive gallery, a Victorian former chapel, will be fully renovated to provide an inspiring and distinctive space for the year–round programming of free exhibitions, commissions and performance.

 A new dedicated 100m2 learning and events space and garden will allow Studio Voltaire to expand our innovative participatory and education programmes in the local area, significantly enriching the depth of engagement amongst new and existing audiences.
 This new space will also support an extended public programme of artist’s talks, panel discussions, screenings and performances.